G1OJS/docu-lite/README.md

 css = docu-lite-style.css
 documentation_mode = off
 ```
-Edit this file to control how docu-lite runs:
+⚙️ Edit the config file to control how docu-lite runs:
- - Input pattern specifies where to look for input
+ - Input **pattern** specifies where to look for input
- - html specifies the name of the output html file
+ - **html** specifies the name of the output html file
- - css specifies the name of the input style sheet, which will be referenced from the output html file
+ - **css** specifies the name of the input style sheet, which will be referenced from the output html file
- - documentation_mode produces a less detailed output styled for use as or editing into documentation.
+ - **documentation_mode** produces a less detailed output styled for use as or editing into documentation.
 This mode uses a **completely separate stylesheet**, which can be tailored independently.

 📝 If the specified css file is not found, docu-lite will generate one and reference it in the html